 Through facilitating simple woodland craft activities and demonstrating of simple woodland skills, Tora wishes to help engage others in the beauty and the wonder of the woodland environment and to harness confidence in the woodland setting, furthering a positive connection in the woodland setting.

-Leona is an exceptional chef, hedge witch and woman of nature.
+Leona is an exceptional award winning chef, hedge witch and woman of nature.